Have you ever cried tears of frustration in your trailer after a run, knowing deep down that you had the potential to achieve so much more?

 However, it wasn’t until after I had been riding for more than 30 years and been a very serious, successful competitor and student of horsemanship, that I realized just how many critical pieces I had overlooked.

 As I began to really understand horses, I looked at them with new eyes.

 I found true success hidden in the tiniest details, and was amazed by how subtle changes took everything I did with horses to a whole new level.

 YOUR path to barrel racing success doesn’t have to have the speed bumps and delays mine did – I’d love to show you how.

-It’s been one heck of a ride so far and I invite you to join me.
+It’s been one heck of a ride so far, and I invite you to join me!

-Subscribe to the winning tips below to receive the weekly inside scoop on new insights and content, and you’ll ALSO receive a copy of my FREE Guide to Independence on the Barrel Pattern with 12-time NFR cowgirl, Kay Blandford!
+You’ll receive FREE barrel racing tips each week, and I’ll ALSO send you a copy of my “Guide to Independence on the Barrel Pattern” with 12-time NFR cowgirl, Kay Blandford!